 Meadowmount reserves the right to dismiss any student who is in violation of Meadowmount policy, New York State law, Federal law, or Department of Health Regulations.
 Students can also be dismissed for presenting false information or withholding information in their application materials, recordings and medical documents.
 There will be no refunds given to dismissed students.

 Cell phone reception is limited.
-Verizon and T-Mobile are the only cell phone services available on our campus.
-Campus phones are available for student use and phone cards can be purchased in the office.
-Cell phones are prohibited in the Concert Halls and if seen will be taken to the office for the student to pick up after the event.
+Verizon and T-Mobile are the only cell phone services in the area.
+A campus phone is available for student use and domestic and international phone cards can be purchased in the office.
+A cell phone is not necessary.

-Since the counselors wake the students in the morning it is not necessary to use the phone/device as a morning alarm.
-Minors may bring a separate alarm, metronome, tuner and recording device for practice hours.
+Counselors wake the minor students in the morning so it is not necessary to use the phone as a morning alarm.
+Minors should bring a metronome, tuner, separate alarm and recording device for practice hours.
 In case of an emergency, when you would need to contact your child, please call the office (518) 962-2400.

 Student aged 18 and older may leave the campus at any time.
 Certain restrictions apply to late evening departures and returns.
 Quiet Hours are to be strictly observed (10pm to 7:15am).
 All vehicles must be registered with the office.
 Students are not allowed to walk on County Route 10 that runs through the campus.
 Violation is grounds for dismissal.